Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-On 21-March-2025, as part of the PRP372S Work Readiness module, I was required to conduct and record a *Mock Interview* video.
+As part of the PRP372S Work Readiness module, I was required to conduct and record a *Mock Interview* video.
 This activity was intended to simulate a real-life job interview to assess my communication, confidence, and professionalism.

 **Task:**
 The goal was to apply my previously learned interview skills in a practical context by recording myself answering common ICT-related interview questions.